Discover more at Chartwell

 This Christmas at Chartwell, step into a magical storybook world.
-Each room in the house has decorations themed on a children’s book, look out for a shadow on the stairs and the swish of a tail under the Christmas tree!
+Selected rooms in the house have decorations themed on a children’s book, look out for the swish of a tail under the Christmas tree!
 Outside, follow a trail of favourite storybook characters through the Walled Garden.

 Delve into a nostalgic storybook Christmas at Chartwell.
 Join us this festive season as we explore the favourite storybooks of Winston Churchill’s beloved daughter, Mary, who spent an idyllic childhood in the grounds of Chartwell.
 Themed trees, gorgeous garlands and magical touches will transform the ground floors of the house into a cosy Christmas spectacle.